soheil-khorram/soheil-khorram.github.io/_pages/about.md

 * Managed 18 students in the task of labeling speaker/gender information of the UTD forensic speaker recognition project in 2019.
 * Supervised 22 students of the University of Michigan in a 2-year period (07/2016–08/2018) for annotating emotion labels of the PRIORI Emotion Dataset.
 The collected dataset contains 42 hours of telephonic conversations of subjects with bipolar disorder.
 * Received two conference travel awards from the University of Michigan in 2016.
+* Received a scholarship award from the ASR Gooyesh Pardaz Company to participate in a research program at the Center for Speech Technology Research (CSTR), the University of Edinburgh.
 * Qualified and competent project manager in ASR-Gooyesh Pardaz Company in 2012.
 * Ranked first among Computer Architecture M.Sc. students of the Sharif University of Technology in 2009.
 * Ranked second among Computer Hardware Engineering B.Sc. students of the Shahid Bahonar University in 2006.